-Hello, my name is Jim Myers, I live in Ventura and I’ve been training under Reynosa Shihan for about 12 years, I hold the rank of Shodan (first dan) and I am one of the assistant instructors here at Makoto dojo.
+Hello, my name is Jim Myers, I live in Ventura and I’ve been training under Reynosa Shihan for over 25 years, I hold the rank of Sandan (Third dan) and I am one of the assistant teachers here at Makoto Dojo.

-Although I have studied other martial arts, the idea of nonresistant self defense based in compassion rather than violence fascinated me.
-Aikido will give you the possibility of controlling an attacker without injuring them.
-The other arts I’ve studied controlled the attacker by injuring them.
+Although I had studied other martial arts, the idea of nonresistant self defense based in compassion rather than violence fascinated me.
+Aikido will give you the possibility of avoiding attack or controlling an attacker without injuring them.
+The other arts I’ve studied used injury to disable an attacker.

 I first met Reynosa Shihan when I took his Aikido class at Ventura College.
 I immediately knew that I had found a great teacher and Aikido was something special.
-I had never seen the level of camaraderie that his students showed in any other martial arts school.
-But, it was several years before I could join the dojo.
+I had never seen the level of camaraderie exhibited by his students in any other martial arts school.
+But, it was several years before I could actually join the dojo.